nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 As the name implies the DAG MUST be acyclic, transactions that introduce a cycle are invalid MUST be ignored.
 ANY following transaction that refers to the invalid transaction \(direct or indirect\) MUST be ignored as well.

 Since it takes some time for the transactions to be synced to all network peers \(eventual consistency\) there COULD be multiple transactions referring to the previous transactions in the **prevs** field, a phenomenon called _branching_.
-Branching is common and harmless.
+Branching is common and relatively harmless.
 Branches are merged by specifying their heads in the **prevs** field:

 ![DAG structure](../.gitbook/assets/rfc004-branching.svg)

 Branches may remain unmerged.
+As mentioned at the beginning of this paragraph, a transaction MUST refer to a previous transaction.
+It doesn't matter on which branch the latest transaction is published.

 The first transaction in the DAG is the _root transaction_ and SHALL NOT have any **prevs** entries.
 There MUST only be one root transaction for a network and subsequent root transactions MUST be ignored.